 This bill aims to improve access to foreclosure counseling services for homeowners in New Jersey.
 It amends existing laws to ensure that financial counseling is available to homeowners facing foreclosure, regardless of their intention to participate in foreclosure mediation.
-The bill mandates that when a residential mortgage lender issues a notice of intention to foreclose, they must notify the New Jersey Housing and Mortgage Finance Agency (HMFA) within one business day.
-This notification will trigger outreach efforts by HMFA, ensuring that a trained foreclosure prevention and default mitigation counselor contacts the homeowner promptly to offer counseling services.
+Specifically, the bill mandates that when a residential mortgage lender issues a notice of intention to foreclose, they must notify the New Jersey Housing and Mortgage Finance Agency (HMFA) within one business day.
+This notification will trigger outreach from trained foreclosure prevention and default mitigation counselors to offer assistance to the homeowner.

 Statutes affected: